 How can we develop character in students

-Building positive character is a process and it is shared responsibility between parents, teachers and the community.
+Building positive character is a process and is a shared responsibility between parents, teachers with a childhood education degree, and the surrounding community.
 Horace Mann, a lawyer and an American education reformer, in the 1840s advocated equal importance to academics and character development.
 Martin Lurther King also said

 “The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character - that is the goal of true education.”